class HexaPDF:: Composer

 Public Class Methods

 Creates a new PDF document and writes it to output.
-The options are passed to ::new.
+The argument options and block are passed to ::new.

 Example: